How to transport your mountain bike in a van?

 But what if you’ve loaded your van up for a big weekend biking adventure and you’re still finding yourself pushed for space?

 You may need to take the rear wheel off too but you don’t want to risk damaging the rear mech or hanger.
-Our Rear Axle Support is the perfect height to hold the rear end of the bike, keeping those more vulnerable parts of the drivetrain out of harm’s way.
+Our Rear Axle Stands are the perfect height to hold the rear end of the bike, keeping those more vulnerable parts of the drivetrain out of harm’s way.
 Combined with a fork mount this is a really compact and secure way to transport a bike in a van when space is at a premium.

 So, whether you have a small van, like a VW Caddy or Ford Connect, a second row of passenger seats, a SWB or LWB panel van or camper van we have a solution for transporting your mountain bikes.